dpolitis/auto-1vyrain/README.md

 # License

-All the code in this repo, excluding n4ru's Original README.me and 1vyprep.bat, are licenced under GPLv3.
+All the code in this repo, excluding n4ru's Original README.me, is licenced under GPLv3.

 ---